brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 * This one is pretty nuanced, but there has been a dependency problem since the beginning.
 If `fileReader.js` is supposed to be separate from our `main.js`, then the function `goGoGadgetFileReader` shouldn't "know" about the function 'main'.
 So the solution is to pass our `main` function into the `goGoGadgetFileReader` function so that the lines between them are clean.
 Now any code can use `fileReader.js` and any page can use `main.js` so long as we provide some basic structure for them in our HTML.
 It's still now good by purist standards, but it's better.

 ## Additional Challenges:
+* Instead of always having to read the template from a text file, can you make it an option to have the user paste the template into a multi-line text box (called a `textarea` in HTML) and use that instead?
+    * Bonus for this one: make the text area hidden unless the user selects this option through some kind of button.
+Perhaps a "paste template" button or something.
 * Animate the story reveal as though the letters are being typed on a typewriter.
 Randomize the length of time between "key presses" to simulate someone typing on a keyboard.
 Use a single variable to control the overall speed of the reveal (maybe even store the value in the standard "words per minute" or WPM unit).
+Implementing this from the advanced project may be pretty tricky given the layout and structure of the output, but it is possible.
+Alternatively, try implementing it with one of the earlier projects that were still using the `pre` tag for output.
-* Make some of the internal options (like `scramblePromptOrder` and `highlightUserWords`) into option the user can turn on and off with checkboxes.
+* Make some of the internal options (like `scramblePromptOrder` and `highlightUserWords`) into options the user can turn on and off with checkboxes.
 You'll need to look into the `<input type="checkbox />` element and learn to read its value from the code.
 Here's a great resource to get started: https://www.w3schools.com/jsref/prop_checkbox_checked.asp
 * More advanced template options.
+The current templating system is extremely simple.
     * Could the templates automatically substitute in "a" or "an" properly?
 Could a validator be written or perhaps found that can determine if the user input is valid (not just present).
 For example, if prompting for a singular noun, are there any quick, easy checks we can make to determine the likelihood that the input is actually a singular noun?
     * What would it take to allow the template writer to reuse one input multiple times?
-Could the input be given an identifier perhaps, then that identifier could be reused in curly braces instead of sqaure brackets?
+Could the input be given an identifier perhaps, then that identifier could be reused in curly braces instead of sqaure brackets in the template file?